yottaawesome/fsnd-project-2/README.md

     2. Run `vagrant up`.
 This will set up the VM, but it may take quite a while to do so.
 Consider a :coffee: or twelve.
     3. Run `vagrant ssh` to SSH into the VM once it's set up.
     4. Install virtualenv: `sudo apt install virtualenv`.
     5. Clone this repository **into a non-shared directory** on your Vagrant VM.
-Shared VirtualBox/Vagrant directories [cause problems with NPM](https://github.com/npm/npm/issues/992).
+Shared VirtualBox/Vagrant directories [cause problems with NPM](https://github.com/npm/npm/issues/992) if you intend to build and develop the SPA client.
     6. _Optional:_ Build the SPA client:
         1. Install Node and NPM:
             1. Run `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`.